List of reeves and mayors of Scarborough, Ontario

-This is a list of reeves and mayors of Scarborough, Ontario.
+This is a list of reeves and mayors of Scarborough, Ontario in Canada.
 The township of Scarborough was created in 1850.
 The head of the local government was a reeve until the incorporation of Scarborough as a borough in 1967, at which point the head of the local government was styled as mayor and continued after becoming a city in 1983.
 Since 1998, Scarborough has been a community within the city of Toronto, and the head of the local government is the Mayor of Toronto.